 Educational sanctions prompt students to reflect on their conduct, become better informed and develop new skills so that they can make better choices going forward.
 On a case-by-case basis, we consider appropriate educational sanctions to address the specific behavior involved.
 Below are examples of educational sanctions we frequently use.

 - ASSESSMENT (DRUG AND/OR ALCOHOL): an assessment is an opportunity for the student to work with a counselor who is an expert in substance abuse one-on-one to assess their behaviors and risks associated with alcohol and/or drug abuse.
-The result will be a recommendation concerning the level of risk and possible follow-up, including further education, group meetings, outpatient treatment, inpatient treatment, etc. Student is responsible for all associated costs ($300.00 fee; $100.00/session, 3 sessions total).
+The result will be a recommendation concerning the level of risk and possible follow-up, including further education, group meetings, outpatient treatment, inpatient treatment, etc. The student is responsible for all associated costs ($300.00 fee; $100.00/session, 3 sessions total).

 - BASICS: stands for Brief Alcohol Screening and Intervention for College Students.
 This program allows students to examine their alcohol use, and to assist students in reducing risky behaviors and harmful consequences of alcohol abuse.
 The program is designed to assist students in examining their own behavior in a judgment-free environment.
 The BASICS facilitator will provide objective feedback, based on an interview and questionnaires filled out by the student, in order to encourage positive changes in drinking behavior.
 Essentially, BASICS will provide the information and guidance, but what a student chooses to do with it is entirely up to him/her.
 Student is responsible for all associated costs ($75.00 fee).